David Russell

 Bio

-For twelve years he edited Journal of Business and Technical Communication, a JCR ranked journal, which during his editorship had more NCTE “best article” awards than any of its competitors, almost one third of all given.
-He was the first Knight Visiting Scholar in Writing at Cornell University, 1999, a Leverhulme Visiting Professor at Queen Mary University of London, 2005, and a Fulbright Scholar in Portugal, 2012, and external evaluator for the English Department at City University Hong Kong, 2015-2019.
+For twelve years he edited the Journal of Business and Technical Communication, a JCR-ranked journal, which during his editorship had more NCTE “best article” awards than any of its competitors, almost one third of all given.
+He was the first Knight Visiting Scholar in Writing at Cornell University, in 1999, a Leverhulme Visiting Professor at Queen Mary University of London, in 2005, a Fulbright Scholar in Portugal, 2012, and an external evaluator for the English Department at City University Hong Kong, 2015-2019.

-At Iowa State University, he served as co-director of the Advanced Communication undergraduate program and coordinated the internship program for the Bachelor of Science in Technical Communication program.
+At Iowa State University, he served as co-director of the Advanced Communication undergraduate program and coordinated the Bachelor of Science in Technical Communication program’s internship program.
 He received Iowa State’s Mid-Career and Career Researcher Awards.

 Courses I am Teaching